canyon289/conference_playbook/the_conference_planning_playbook/01_preface/outline.md

 * Volunteer
 * Marketing

-# Reaching out to contributors
+## Reaching out to contributors
 * Call for Papers
 * Vendors
 * Community partners
 * Sponsors

-# Engaging attendees
+## Engaging attendees
-Should have a good handle on what the schedule will look like who's sponsoring, who's helping
+* Should have a good handle on what the schedule will look like who's sponsoring, who's helping before starting this step

-Start announcing conference, ideally want at least 6 weeks of lead time
+* Start announcing conference, ideally want at least 6 weeks of lead time

 ## Conference Leadup
-Things are now moving to daily.
+* Things are now moving to daily.
 Actions should be cranking out.
-All the big pieces should be done, its all about filling in the colors now
+* All the big pieces should be done, its all about filling in the colors now
 ## Day of execution
 * Day of tips that will help
 * Things that can go wrong and how to deal with them